 Students and teachers must have equitable access to devices, collaborative documents, web conferencing, and feedback tools.
 Google, Microsoft, or Apple thrive here due to the congruence of need with their core clientele, corporate workplaces.

-This is also the reason why these tools fall short in the next two pillars.
+This is also why these tools fall short in the next two pillars.
 Alignment, connecting curriculum, tech-enhanced assessment, and indicators of student mastery of academic standards, and Accountability, ensuring that parents and administrators have the transparency needed to support teachers and students.

 These are areas where the traditional LMS shines, because they were built specifically for education.